-So, the people who founded the vaunted Frieze art magazine and the festival that goes with it – Messirs Amanda Sharp & Matthew Slotover – have decided to open a restaurant.
+So, the people who founded the vaunted Frieze art magazine and the festival that goes with it – Messrs Amanda Sharp & Matthew Slotover – have opened a restaurant.

 Like we said, curious.